Cubs feel optimistic despite uncertainty surrounding Ben Brown

 Counsell deployed him as a reliever and then as a starter, proving a valuable “out-getter”.
 His finest moment came on May 28, when he no-hit the Brewers through 7 innings with 10 strikeouts, looking like a potential front-of-the-line starter.

-But he landed on the IL in early June, and began rehabbing towards a comeback, but never made an appearance after a stress reaction in his neck.
-Even at the end of the season, there wasn’t much clarity on his status.
+But he landed on the IL in early June, and began rehabbing towards a comeback, but never made an appearance after an injury in his neck.
+Originally thought to be a stress reaction, Brown underwent further testing to try and pinpoint what the injury was.

 [READ: The ripple effects of Cody Bellinger’s return to the Cubs]